Curious or just want to install Windows Server 2012 Hyper-V Role in VMware Workstation 9 for testing purposes here’s how to:

 Note: Make sure to allocated enough RAM to your Hyper-V VM Host.

-2 thoughts on “How to Enable Windows Server 2012 Hyper-V Role in VMware
+3 responses to “How to Enable Windows Server 2012 Hyper-V Role in VMware”

 1. so nice,thanx